Ortus-Solutions/commandbox/readme.txt

 which will start a server on port 8088 and wait for a ctrl-c to terminate.

 ********************************************************************************
-BOX LICENSE
+COMMANDBOX LICENSE
 ********************************************************************************
-Box is open source and bound to the Apache License, Version 2.0.
+CommandBox is open source and bound to the Apache License, Version 2.0.

 Please Read The Official License Agreement: http://www.coldbox.org/about/license